icopy-site/awesome/docs/awesome/awesome-audit-algorithms.md

 - [Identifying the Machine Learning Family from Black-Box Models](https://rd.springer.com/chapter/10.1007/978-3-030-00374-6_6) - (CAEPIA) *Determines which kind of machine learning model is behind the returned predictions.*
 - [Stealing Neural Networks via Timing Side Channels](https://arxiv.org/pdf/1812.11720.pdf) - (arXiv) *Stealing/approximating a model through timing attacks usin queries.*
 - [Copycat CNN: Stealing Knowledge by Persuading Confession with Random Non-Labeled Data](https://arxiv.org/abs/1806.05476) - (IJCNN)  [(Code)](https://github.com/jeiks/Stealing_DL_Models) *Stealing black-box models (CNNs) knowledge by querying them with random natural images (ImageNet and Microsoft-COCO).*
-- [Auditing the Personalization and Composition ofPolitically-Related Search Engine Results Pages](https://dl.acm.org/doi/10.1145/3178876.3186143) - (WWW) *A Chrome extension to survey participants and collect the Search Engine Results Pages (SERPs) and autocomplete suggestions, for studying personalization and composition.*
+- [Auditing the Personalization and Composition of Politically-Related Search Engine Results Pages](https://dl.acm.org/doi/10.1145/3178876.3186143) - (WWW) *A Chrome extension to survey participants and collect the Search Engine Results Pages (SERPs) and autocomplete suggestions, for studying personalization and composition.*
 ### 2017
 - [Uncovering Influence Cookbooks : Reverse Engineering the Topological Impact in Peer Ranking Services](https://dl.acm.org/authorize.cfm?key=N21772) - (CSCW) *Aims at identifying which centrality metrics are in use in a peer ranking service.*
 - [The topological face of recommendation: models and application to bias detection](https://arxiv.org/abs/1704.08991) - (Complex Networks) *Proposes a bias detection framework for items recommended to users.*